 OSHA standards (29 CFR 1910.157) outline requirements for fire protection, including the maintenance and use of portable fire extinguishers.

-OSHA does not have specific ergonomic regulations, but their ergonomics guidelines provide some best practices for avoiding this workplace safety risk.
+OSHA does not have specific ergonomic regulations, but its ergonomics guidelines provide some best practices for avoiding this workplace safety risk.

 OSHA’s electrical standards (29 CFR 1910 Subpart S) provide comprehensive guidelines on electrical safety.